1. Can I cut grass when it is wet?

 The easiest way to drain the lawnmower of all its fuel is to simply run the lawnmower until it runs out of fuel and stops.
 This may however take a while if the tank is fuel.

-You can also drain the fuel from the bottom of the carburretor without the need to run the lawnmower until empty.
+You can also drain the fuel from the bottom of the carburetor without the need to run the lawnmower until empty.
 This tends to be the quicker option and only takes a few minutes.

 This picture shows a Mountfield engine from the front of the lawnmower.
-To the right of the plate with “OHV” on it, you will see the bottom of the carburretor float bowl.There are two bolts on the bottom of the float bowl, one that goes vertically and one at an angle.
+To the right of the plate with “OHV” on it, you will see the bottom of the carburetor float bowl.There are two bolts on the bottom of the float bowl, one that goes vertically and one at an angle.
 Place a suitable container underneath the float bowl to catch the fuel and using a 10mm spanner loosen the bolt at an angle.
 The fuel will drain into the container.
 Tighten the bolt again after all the fuel has been drained from the lawnmower,

 This picture shows a Honda engine from the front of the lawnmower.
-To the right of the plate with “HONDA” on it, you will see the bottom of the carburretor float bowl.There is a bolt on the bottom of the float bowl.
+To the right of the plate with “HONDA” on it, you will see the bottom of the carburetor float bowl.There is a bolt on the bottom of the float bowl.
 Place a suitable container underneath the float bowl to catch the fuel and using a 10mm spanner loosen the bolt at the bottom of the floatbowl.
 The fuel will drain into the container.
 Tighten the bolt again after all the fuel has been drained from the lawnmower.

 Draining the Oil